Continued here: page 2 of 2

-A serious omission on such a small machine intended for fine work was the omission of a quill feed on the head, any up and down movement of the cutter having to be made by raising and lowering the knee using a screw feed - though as this was fitted with a crank-handle, rather than a full-circle wheel, control of very fine feeds would have awkward.
+A serious omission on such a small machine intended for fine work was the lack of a quill feed on the head - any up and down movement of the cutter having to be made by raising and lowering the knee using a screw feed.
+As this feed was fitted with a crank-handle, rather than a full-circle wheel, control of very fine settings would have awkward.
 The head of the miller was graduated and could be inclined sixty degrees each side of centre - as well as moved in and out to a small extent.

 Later models, branded Benchmaster, were significantly improved and included the option of a power-feed table (that attached with just two bolts) and complete guarding of the belt run.